avexa-asp/canvara-demo-masterdata/docs/notes.md

                 "prov", "dept", "team", "govt", "ins", "pay", "edu", "reli", "crs", "cg", "bus", "other" so this data is inserted in **canvara_master_data** collection and those services which is using Organization type will get this data and validate the coming data with this data.

+    State of this project:
+        Currently the master data is hard coded in MasterService file but letter on master data will come from application.properties file.